-- to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs; and - to manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - > to approve the Statement of Accounts.
+- to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs; and - to manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - to approve the Statement of Accounts.

-In this Authority, the Responsible Officer is the Interim Director of Corporate Resources & Section 151 Officer.
+In this Authority, the Responsible Officer is the Director of Corporate Resources & Section 151 Officer.

-Chief Executive & Section 151 Officer's Responsibilities
+Director of Corporate Resources & Section 151 Officer's Responsibilities

-The Interim Director of Corporate Resources & Section 151 Officer is responsible for the preparation of the authority's Statement of Accounts in accordance with proper practices as set out in terms of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in United Kingdom ("the Code").
+The Director of Corporate Resources & Section 151 Officer is responsible for the preparation of the authority's Statement of Accounts in accordance with proper practices as set out in terms of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in United Kingdom ("the Code").

-In preparing this statement of accounts, the Interim Director of Corporate Resources & Section 151 Officer has:
+In preparing this statement of accounts, the Director of Corporate Resources & Section 151 Officer has:

-- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the local authority Code; - kept proper accounting records which were up to date; - ➤ taken reasonable steps for the prevention and detection of fraud and other irregularities; - gained appropriate assurance over the accuracy of the statement of accounts prior to approval.
+- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the local authority Code; - kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities; - gained appropriate assurance over the accuracy of the statement of accounts prior to approval.

-The Statement of Accounts gives a true and fair view of the financial position of Thanet District Council as at 31 March 2014 and of its income and expenditure for the year ended on that date.
+The Statement of Accounts gives a true and fair view of the financial position of Thanet District Council as at 31 March 2015 and of its income and expenditure for the year ended on that date.

-Paul Cook MA (Oxon) CPFA Interim Director of Corporate Resources & Section 151 Officer
+Tim Willis CPFA Director of Corporate Resources & Section 151 Officer Date: 30 September 2015

-Date: 24 September 2014